gruelbox/orko-wiki/Manual-installation-on-Heroku.md

 ### Introduction

 Heroku is how I host Orko.
 Because of that, Orko is preconfigured to work out of the box on Heroku, so this is currently by far the easiest way to run it.
-It is recommended that you use the [one-click installer](One-click-installation-on-Heroku).

 The Hobby account is cheap at \$7/pm per server if running constantly, SSL is provided out of the box and the continuous deployment features are great.

-**These instructions are intended if you want to set up Heroku manually**.
-They have only been tested thus far on Ubuntu/Debian.
+For most users the [one-click installer](One-click-installation-on-Heroku) is the right way to deploy Orko.  **These instructions are intended for advanced users who want to set up every stage manually**.
+Don't try and follow these instructions unless you are 100% confident building and deploying applications yourself.

 ### Build the application locally
 You'll need this to have access to the authentication tools.